LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

 \subsection{Empirical Findings}

 \paragraph{Main Results:}

-We conduct our experiments on the datasets described in Section~\ref{sec:exp-setup} using our method and the baselines.
+We conduct experiments on the datasets described in \textsection\ref{sec:exp-setup}.
 The results are presented in Table~\ref{tab:main-result}.
 These results demonstrate that our method, the Blackboard System, outperforms all baselines on average across all the datasets.
 Specifically, the Blackboard System surpasses the DS-GRU, RAG and Master-Slave approaches on all three datasets and achieves similar or higher performance in 4 out of 6 categories on KramaBench.
 Furthermore, we observe that the Blackboard System consistently outperforms the baselines regardless of the backbone LLM, highlighting its robustness and generalizability.
 We attribute this improvement to the design of the Blackboard System, where tasks are not explicitly assigned to helper agents; instead, each agent autonomously decides whether to participate based on its capabilities.
 This self-selection enhances both problem-solving efficiency and data discovery performance.
+We further compare the Blackboard system with two advanced methods for data analysis, Data Interpreter \citep{hong-etal-2025-data} and AutoGen \citep{wu2023autogenenablingnextgenllm}.
+Figure~\ref{fig:combined}(A) shows average performance on KramaBench, with per-task results in Table~\ref{tab:krama-gemini-pro} (Appendix~\ref{app:results-analysis}).
+The Blackboard system outperforms these baselines on five of six tasks and on average, indicating more effective adaptation and coordination across heterogeneous data science workloads.

 \paragraph{File Discovery Performance:}